-First of all, look at this awesome picture above.
-Like an extreme action hero version of Where’s Waldo?, every corner includes a new detail, another shocking addition: Mel Gibson and Harrison Ford sharing a chair, Arnold Schwarzenegger leaning casually in a cowboy get-up.
+Check out the awesome picture above.
+It’s like an extreme action hero version of Where’s Waldo?, every corner includes a new detail, another shocking addition: Mel Gibson and Harrison Ford sharing a chair, Arnold Schwarzenegger leaning casually in a cowboy get-up.
 Kellan Lutz peeping in the back.
-Not to mention Wesley Snipes, Jason Statham, Kelsey Grammar, Dolph Lundgren, Antonio Banderas… and as Sylvester Stallone so hilariously put it on The Tonight Show, “Why’s Rocky wearing a purple coat?”
+Not to mention Wesley Snipes, Jason Statham, Kelsey Grammar, Dolph Lundgren, Antonio Banderas… and as Sylvester Stallone so hilariously put it on The Tonight Show: “Why’s Rocky wearing a purple coat?”

-Of course, these action stars were not coincidentally hanging out.
 The Vanity Fair shoot was press for The Expendables 3, the 2014 installment of the iconic franchise which brought so many Hollywood favorites together in a modern and explosive setting.
 Despite mixed reviews, the Expendables films were all box office successes.
 It’s not hard to see why.
 All that talent in one room!
 But after so many decades in the business, it’s no surprise that these big names were coming in with loads of real-life drama.
-Between Arnold Schwarzenegger and Sylvester Stallone particularly, there was once “a violent hatred.”

 Stallone Discusses His Feud with Schwarzenegger

-Speaking freely, Sylvester Stallone explained to Jimmy Fallon the impetus of his hatred for fellow movie star Arnold Schwarzenegger.
-Naturally, they were competitive.
-Stallone gained fame portraying Rocky Balboa in his 1976 passion project.
-Just a year later, Schwarzenegger made is on-screen debut in the bodybuilding documentary Pumping Iron.
-Both hulking, muscular men would go on to rule the 1980’s.
-The Rocky series would continue as Stallone simultaneously starred as John Rambo in Rambo.
+Speaking freely, Sylvester Stallone explained to Jimmy Fallon the impetus of his hatred for Arnold Schwarzenegger.
+Naturally, the movie stars were competitive.
+Stallone gained fame portraying Rocky Balboa in his passion project in 1976 and just a year later, Schwarzenegger made is on-screen debut in the bodybuilding documentary Pumping Iron.
+Both hulking, muscular men would go on to rule the 1980s.
+The Rocky series would continue to dominate as Stallone simultaneously starred as John Rambo in Rambo.
 Meanwhile, the young bodybuilder from Austria became known as the Terminator, an iconic role which continued in Terminator 2 and Terminator: Dark Fate.
-Schwarzenegger, with his unique accent and surprising comic chops, also ventured out from action movies in sweet films like Twins and Kindergarten Cop.
+Schwarzenegger, with his unique accent and surprising comic chops, also ventured out from action movies in sweeter fare like Twins and Kindergarten Cop.